 Student's Name

-Student's Signature Date:
+Student's Signature Da te:

 PARENT'S AGREEMENT

-of Palmyra District OR-1 community understand and agree to a parent/guardian sign the following statement:
+In order to make sure that all members of Palmyra District C these rules of conduct, we ask that you as a parent/guardian sign ,

-Palmyra District OR-1.
-As parent or guason or daughter to access networked comp I understand that this free access is design may be held liable for violations of those d, the Internet Safety and Acceptable Use Policy adopted beardian of the student named below, I grant permission for mouter services such as electronic mail (e-mail) and the Interneted for educational purposes.
-I also understand that individual e Terms and Conditions.
-However, I also recognize that it is oversial materials and I will not hold Palmyra District ORvia the network.
+I have received a copy of, and have read, the Internet Safety Palmyra District OR-1.
+As parent or guardian of the student son or daughter to access networked computer services such as I understand that this free access is designed for educational purmay be held liable for violations of those Terms and Condition impossible to restrict access to all controversial materials and responsible for materials acquired or sent via the network. named below, I grant permission for my selectronic mail (e-mail) and the Internet. rposes.
+I also understand that individuals ons.
+However, I also recognize that it is

-- · · R-1, any of its employees, or any institution providing networ ible for the performance of the system or the content of an
+I agree not to hold the Palmyra District OR-1, any of its employaccess to Palmyra District OR-1 responsible for the performa material accessed through it.

 Student's Name

 Parent's Signature Date:

-o the office by Friday , August 18 th.
-Il be retained on file by authorized ignee for duration of applicable
+Your son/daughter is to return this form to the office by Friday, , August 19th.

-computer/network/Internet use.
+This form will be retained on file by authorized faculty designee for duration of applicable computer/network/Internet use.